lijianhua1205/iSuperAps/README.md

 Software Introduction

-ISuperAps Advanced Planning and Scheduling software is an APS software for discrete manufacturing enterprises that supports multi-core and multi-server parallel computing.
+ISuperAps Advanced Planning and Scheduling software is an APS software for manufacturing enterprises that supports multi-core and multi-server parallel computing.
 It supports SQL SERVER and ERP data import, and the server side adopts the world's leading parallel genetic algorithm for production scheduling and optimization.
 It is designed with a large-scale distributed structure and can use multiple machines Dozens or even thousands of servers simultaneously participate in optimization calculations, greatly improving the speed of finding the global optimal solution.
 It supports multiple users to schedule simultaneously and also supports single users to use multiple servers for distributed parallel scheduling

 Software Function Introduction: